-- 1. To minimize the risk of freezing, wherever possible: the condensate drain should be installed internally. - All condensate pipe work must 'fall' from the appliance by a minimum of 3° (52mm per metre) to ensure adequate condensate flow. - 3.
+- To minimize the risk of freezing, wherever possible: the condensate drain should be installed internally. - 2.
+All condensate pipe work must 'fall' from the appliance by a minimum of 3° (52mm per metre) to ensure adequate condensate flow. - 3.
 The pipe work route must allow air to be supplied back to the appliance for correct operation. - 4.
 Connection to a rainwater down pipe must include an air break.

-Also:
+Also

-- The condensate pipe work connected to the condensate drain outlet on the appliance should have a minimum internal diameter (ID) of 19mm. - Keep external pipe work as short as possible and do not exceed 3 metres length.
-Unless there is no means of routing the pipe internally.
-Further - Unless there is no means of routing the pipe internally.
-Further precautions against freezing must be taken if external pipe runs exceed 3m. - External pipe work should have a minimum internal diameter (ID) of 30mm. - Minimise the number of bends and connectors. - Remove burrs after cutting pipe. - Remove surplus solvent from the interior of the pipe. - The condensate pipe work shall be run in standard drainpipe material, e.g. poly(vinyl chloride) (PVC), unplasticized (vinyl chloride) (PVC-U), acrylonitrilebutadiene.styrene (ABS), polypropylene (PP) or chlorinated poly(vinyl chloride) (PVC.C).
+- Assessment of the risk of the condensate pipe freezing must be carried out and appropriate precautions taken where necessary.
+This must take into account the specific site conditions. - The condensate pipe work connected to the condensate drain outlet on the appliance should have a minimum internal diameter (ID) of 19mm. - Keep external pipe work as short as possible.
+Further precautions against freezing must be taken if external pipe runs exceed 3m. - External pipe work should have a minimum internal diameter (ID) of 30mm. - Minimise the number of bends and connectors. - · Remove burrs after cutting pipe. - Remove surplus solvent from the interior of the pipe.

+The condensate pipe work shall be run in standard drainpipe material, e.g. poly(vinyl chloride) (PVC), unplasticized (vinyl chloride) (PVC-U), acrylonitrilebutadiene.styrene (ABS), polypropylene (PP) or chlorinated poly(vinyl chloride) (PVC.C).